Azathothas/Stars/README.md

 - [xct/winssh](https://github.com/xct/winssh)
 - [xetdata/nfsserve](https://github.com/xetdata/nfsserve) – A Rust NFS Server implementation
 - [xetdata/xet-core](https://github.com/xetdata/xet-core) – Rust crates for XetHub
+- [xoriors/rencfs](https://github.com/xoriors/rencfs) – An encrypted file system written in Rust that is mounted with FUSE on Linux.
+It can be used to create encrypted directories
 - [xrelkd/caracal](https://github.com/xrelkd/caracal) – File downloader written in Rust programming language
 - [xrelkd/clipcat](https://github.com/xrelkd/clipcat) – A clipboard manager written in Rust Programming Language.
 - [yamafaktory/craftql](https://github.com/yamafaktory/craftql) – A CLI tool to visualize GraphQL schemas and to output a graph data structure as a graphviz .dot format